gcivil-nyu-org/INET-Monday-Fall2023-Team-1/README.md

     dependencies = [
         ('api', 'previous_name_001.py'),
-        ('api', 'previous_name_002.py'),
-        # ....
-        # INSERT ALL THE MIGRATION FILES THAT CAME BEFORE THIS CURRENT ONE
+        # NOTE: INSERT THE MIGRATION FILES THAT CAME BEFORE THIS CURRENT ONE
     ]

     operations = [